 Again, there is more information on disaster preparedness available through Ready.gov.
-If you have questions about receiving emergency information on your security system, contact our New Jersey alarm systems office.
+If you have questions about receiving emergency information on your security system, contact us today.
 We will be glad to help.